buanide/_data_gouv/README.md

      uv venv
      uv pip install -e .

+or install the libraries in the in the "pyproject.toml" with a "pip install"

-3) modify the demo.py to use function of the package or create your own .py file to use the function that you need
+3) the directory "example" example of how to use the code
 4) to runthe code use: uv run <nom_fichier.py>

+# THE APP

+In the directory "DEPENDANCES_FINALES/DEPENDANCES_FINALES.py" you can explore dependencies on a user interface by using the command: streamlit run DEPENDANCES_FINALES.py

 # Limitations